como-generar-una-red-wifi-con-el-esp8266-modo-ap

 const char* password = "password";

-Simple, right?
-Connecting an ESP8266 to an existing WiFi network and generating its own WiFi network is really easy thanks to the ESP8266 WiFi library.
+Easy, right?
+Connecting an ESP8266 to an existing WiFi network or generating its own WiFi is really easy thanks to the ESP8266 WiFi library.

-In the next entries we will start working with the ESP8266 to act as both a client and a server, something we can do both in STA mode and in AP mode.
-Until next time!
+In the next posts, we will start working with the ESP8266 to act as both client and server, something we can do in both STA and AP mode.
+See you next time!

 github-full